PSModule/Build-PSModule/README.md

 During the module manifest build process the following steps are performed:

 1. Get the manifest file from the source code.
 If it does not exist, a new manifest file is created.
-1. Find and set the `RootModule` based on filename and extension.
+1. Generate and set the `RootModule` based module name.
 1. Set a temporary `ModuleVersion`, as this is set during the release process by [Publish-PSModule](https://github.com/PSModule/Publish-PSModule).
 1. Set the `Author` and `CompanyName` based on GitHub Owner.
 If a value exists in the source manifest file, this value is used.
 1. Set the `Copyright` information based on a default text (`(c) 2024 >>OwnerName<<.
 All rights reserved.`) and adds either the `Author`, `CompanyName` or both (`Author | CompanyName`) when these are different.
 If a value exists in the source manifest file, this value is used.